Bad Customers are bad for the Company’s Culture

 When I use that line in at some of my speaking engagements, it’s almost always is met with applause.
 In other words, it’s okay to fire a customer – certain customers!
 Abusive and disrespectful customers can bring down the morale of the company.
-They can take the fulfillment out of the employees’ jobs.
+They can take fulfillment out of the employees’ jobs.
 They can suck the positive energy out of the culture.
-They put employees into a bad mood.
-And, they can make it bad for the next customer.
+They put employees in a bad mood.
+And, they can make it worse for the next customer.

 A company’s culture that evokes the customer is always right rule is just fine until the customer is wrong to the point of being abusive.
 Then it creates a dilemma for the employee.
 It gives a customer the advantage in that they can bully an employee, pushing them to a point of being very uncomfortable.
 It makes an employee apprehensive about what is the right or wrong thing to do.
 It can take away an employee’s dignity and self-respect.
 It can also cause an employee to lose respect and resent his or her manager and even the company.